kassandrasmith/lunar-lander/README.md

 ### Software

-Create a `Makedef` file and declare `TWROOT` to be the path to Tiva Ware, TI's useful bundle of resources and libraries for working with launchpad.
+Create a `Makedefs` file and declare `TWROOT` to be the path to Tiva Ware, TI's useful bundle of resources and libraries for working with launchpad.
 You may also specify a compiler prefix in this file by defining `PREFIX`.

 ```
-ROOT = /Applications/arm/TivaWare
+TWROOT = /Applications/arm/TivaWare
 ```

 Run `make; make upload;` to build and flash the code to a connected board.